 ‘One Nation, One Election’: PM chairs all party meet as several oppn leaders give a miss

-New Delhi, June 19: Prime Minister Narendra Modi chairs an all-party meeting on Wednesday to discuss a range of issues including 'one nation, one election' in the country.
+New Delhi, June 19: Prime Minister Narendra Modi chaired an all-party meeting on Wednesday to discuss a range of issues including 'one nation, one election' in the country.

 The government has invited chiefs of all political parties who have representation in the Lok Sabha and the Rajya Sabha.